Fr4nz83/PWR-plugin-kubernetes/experiments/README.md

 ### 1. Generation of the scripts that execute the simulations

+The first step requires to generate the bash script in charge of executing a batch of simulations.
+The Python script `generate_run_scripts.py` is in charge of doing so, and is located in the `experiments/run_scripts` path.
+For example, you can do so by executing the lines below from the command line:

 ```bash
 # pwd: kubernetes-scheduler-simulator/experiments
 $ python run_scripts/generate_run_scripts.py > run_scripts/run_scripts_0511.sh
 ```

+Please note that **_you can (and should!)_** customize some of the variables in `generate_run_scripts.py` that regulate the bash script's generation.
+The Python script has been documented, hence this customization can be easily done.
+In particular, you should customize the following variables:

+- **DATE**: this is simply the name of the folder that will be used to store the simulations' results.
+- **REPEAT**: number of repetitions for simulation conducted with a specific trace.
+10 is the value used in our experimental evaluation.
+- **PARALLEL_SIMULATIONS**: number of simulations that the bash script will run in parallel at a time.
+WARNING: you should select a value compatible with the computational and memory resources you have.
+- **FILELIST**: list containing the names of the traces that will be considered during the simulations.
+The list contains the traces we considered in our experimental evaluation.
+- **AllMethodList**: the list of scoring plugins considered in the simulations.
+Note that here you can linearly combine two scoring plugins -- _in our experimental evaluation, we combined our PWR plugin with the FGD one_.

 ### 2. Execute the simulations